 For a REESS containing flammable electrolyte, the vehicle occupants shall not be exposed to any hazardous environment caused by thermal propagation which is triggered by an internal short circuit leading to a single cell thermal runaway.
 To ensure this, the requirements of paragraphs 6.15.1. and 6.15.2. shall be satisfied.

-The requirements of this paragraph do not apply to REESS that are solely installed on vehicles of category O [that are not designed to carry occupants at any time] nor to batteries on vehicles of category O [that are not designed to carry occupants at any time,] used for recuperation only.”
+The requirements of this paragraph do not apply to REESS that are solely installed on vehicles of category O nor to batteries on vehicles of category O used for recuperation.”

 II.
 Justification